fosslinux/live-bootstrap/parts.rst

 =============

 We now start bootstrapping newer versions of autoconf.
 Version 2.53 now uses ``perl``.
-In order to build it with ``autoconf-2.52`` we have to patch it a bit and then do a second unpatched build with newly built ``autoconf-2.53``.
+In order to build it with ``autoconf-2.52`` we have to patch it a bit.

 automake 1.7
 ============